NicholasDundas/truthtable-c-refactor/README.md

 Mostly an exercise in doing some C before my OS Class.

 # Folders
-- build contains all cmake related files and the project proper
+- build contains all cmake-related files and the project proper
 - include
   - circuit.h
   - gate.h